Raiders of the Lost Horcrux:

 The first question, of course, was whether or not we could safely assume that Regulus Black and the mysterious R.A.B. were the same person.

 In fact, in the joint interview of July 2005, Rowling had tacitly admitted that R.A.B. was Regulus Black.
-Insofar as she had stated that as of that point in the series we had met or heard of pretty well all of the cast of significant characters, (which turned out not really to be the case.
+Insofar as she had stated that as of that point in the series we had met or heard of pretty well all of the cast of significant characters, (which turned out not actually to be the case.
 Ariana Dumbledore, much?) and that while we might discover more about some of the ones we’d already met, and there may be some minor characters added in passing, the major players were all known to us by then.
 So I had a certain degree of confidence in continuing to reason from the standpoint that R.A.B. and Regulus Black were one and the same.

 So.
 We already knew that if Regulus Black was indeed R.A.B., then he had certainly known about at least one of the Horcruxes.